StringEpsilon/verlauf/docs/differences.md

 -   Typescript definitions with intellisense come with the package.
 -   `preserveSearch` option.
 If set to true, Verlauf will keep the search fragment as is, if only the hash is changed in a push or replace.
     -   The default is false, just to avoid any breakage.
--   new `setOption()` function, allowing you to change settings after a history object was made.
 -   new `isInTransition()` function.
 Will return true while `History` is still processing a navigation.

 ## Bugfixes